rundeckpro/welcome-project/README.md

 ## Assistance
 For help or questions with this image please email `hello@rundeck.com` and we will do our best to help.

+### Disclaimer
+Some of the setup/installation methods used in this environment are not recommended for production deployments.
+Do not run this environment for production purposes or with sensitive data.
+For installation best practices follow our docs site and guidance from our world class Support team.